-In order to study exoplanets, scientists are trying their best to provide answers to big questions about our place in the universe, and whether life exists beyond Earth.
-I a new study by using NASA’s Earth Polychromatic Imaging Camera (EPIC) and Atmospheric Administration’s Deep Space Climate Observatory, or DSCOVR, satellite, NASA scientists show that even with very little light — as little as one pixel — it is still possible to measure key characteristics of distant worlds.
+To study exoplanets, scientists are trying their best to provide answers to big questions about our place in the universe and whether life exists beyond Earth.
+In a new study using NASA’s Earth Polychromatic Imaging Camera (EPIC) and Atmospheric Administration’s Deep Space Climate Observatory, or DSCOVR, satellite, NASA scientists show that even with very little light — as little as one pixel — it is still possible to measure key characteristics of distant worlds.

-The EPIC instrument captured reflected light from Earth in 10 distinct wavelengths, or colors.
-In this way, each time EPIC “takes a pictures” of Earth, it really captured 10 pictures.
+The EPIC instrument captured reflected light from Earth in 10 distinct wavelengths or colors.
+In this way, each time EPIC “takes pictures” of Earth, it really captures ten pictures.
 The new examination midpoints each picture into a single brightness esteem, or what might as well be called one “single-pixel” picture for every wavelength.
 A single, one-pixel preview of the planet would give almost no data about the surface.

-According to scientists, the study exhibits that a similar data could be gotten from single-pixel perceptions of exoplanets.
+According to scientists, the study exhibits that similar data could be obtained from single-pixel perceptions of exoplanets.

 While explaining to Jiang daughter and her friends, in elementary school, he organized a star-observing event.
 Pointing towards the stars, he explained sun is also a star and that there are planets orbiting other stars just as planets orbit the Sun.

 Jiang said, “Kids ask a lot of good questions.
 One of them including how scientists could possibly learn about those distant worlds from such tiny points of light in the sky.
 And that question stuck in my mind — if I can see an exoplanet as only a tiny point of light, can I see clouds and oceans and land?”

 During the study, scientists also used climate data to assist in the study of exoplanets.